glowieframework/glowie-website/documentation/v1.0/getting-started/folder-structure.md

 You only need to **point your server to this root directory** and Glowie will do the rest for you.

-Here you will understand what every folder means and how your application is organized.
+Here you will understand what every folder means and how your application is structured.

 ### App folder
 The `app` folder has everything related to your application.
 The folders within this folder are: